Skip to Content

 The California Reporting Project

 A police dog in San Jose bit a toddler while an officer arrested a sobbing teenager and her mother.
-San Diego police officers shot and killed 21-year-old refugee from Myanmar with mental illness.
+San Diego police officers shot and killed a 21-year-old refugee from Myanmar with mental illness.

 But in 2018, California legislators passed a new law enabling people to request records about serious uses of force and misconduct by police.
 My goal is to unlock the information in these now-public records and transform it into data so people can easily look up information about a specific use of force, officer or agency.

 Since then, I’ve guided the collaboration’s technical decisions.
-We’ve tracked and stored more than 20 TB files to date.
-I took an initial 144 data points requested by reporters and transformed them into a process and built a Django website and system where two researchers answered a limited set of questions about each case, then the system flags discrepancies for editors, who also link named officers to state staffing data so we can track where officers worked.
-This data has been used to report stories across California and for training data.
+We’ve tracked and stored more than 28TB of files to date.
+I took an initial 144 data points requested by reporters and transformed them into a data-entry system.
+This data has touched or supported more than 100 stories across California.
+That reporting has changed state law and people’s lives.